jeffreyyoung/single-table-dynamo/README.md

 # Single Table Dynamodb

 There are a few other dynamodb clients that help simplify using dynamodb in a node environment, but most encourage the use of multiple tables.
-This client is built with the idea of storing all data in a single table. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html
+This client is built with the idea of storing all data in a single table.
+It is built with typescript and is strongly typed https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html

 ## Getting started

 ```
-yarn add single-table-dynamo
+yarn add single-table-dynamo zod
 ```

 ## Example